 Day 2 - Nosy Be to Red Tsingy & Joffreville

-Early morning we will drive you to the harbour of the capital of Nosy Be, Hellville.
+Early morning we will be collected from your hotel and drive to the harbour of the capital of Nosy Be, Hellville.
 From here we will take you by speed boat to the mainland at Ankify.
 This will take about 40 mins.

 En route you will stop at the Red Tsingy, which is actually an artistic example of extremely eroded laterite (click HERE for details).
 From here, we will proceed to a lodge with views of of Indian Ocean and rainforest.